grommet/grommet/src/js/components/Tip/README.md

 **tip.content**

 Any valid Box property for the Tip container.
+Not applicable
+    when using Tip plain prop.
 Expects `object`.

 Defaults to